Pierciest/Exoplanet_classifier/README.md

 1. **Support Vector Classifier (SVC)**
    - A classification algorithm effective for high-dimensional spaces and used for both binary and multi-class classification.
    - Achieved an F1 score of approximately 98% on the validation set.
-   - Achieved an F1 score of %99.5 on a different data set with the ensembling model

 2. **Random Forest Classifier (RFC)**
    - An ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes for classification.